tweag/nickel/doc/manual/contracts.md

 The type constructor `{_ : Contract}` represents a record whose field names are not constrained but whose field values must satisfy `Contract`.
-In practice, `Contract` is mapped onto each field.
-Such a contract is useful when using records as an extensible dictionary, that is a key/value store, where keys are strings and values satisfy `Contract`.
-Example:
+In practice, `Contract` is applied to each field.
+Such a contract is useful when using records as an extensible dictionary, that is a key/value store, where keys are strings and values satisfy `Contract`, for example:

 ```nickel
 nickel>